rayokuma/FFGL_Resolume_custom_plugin/README.md

-This is the Resolume fork of the FFGL repository.
+A custom plug-in based on the Resolume fork of the FFGL repository.
 It is up to date and has Visual Studio and Xcode projects to compile 64 bit plugins that can be loaded by Resolume 7.0.3 and up.

-The master branch is used for continued development.
-It will contain the latest features, fixes and bugs.
-Plugins compiled with the master branch will work in Resolume 7.3.1 and up.
-If you do not want to be affected by the latest bugs you can use one of the stable releases. eg FFGL 2.2, which is the most recent released version of the sdk.
-Plugin development for Resolume 7.0.0/7.0.1/7.0.2 is no longer supported by this repository.
-These versions are very old and there are many newer versions that users can update to.

 You can find some help to get started with FFGL plugin development on the [wiki](https://github.com/resolume/ffgl/wiki).